On the analysis and approximation of some models of fluids over weighted spaces on convex polyhedra: A class of non-Newtonian fluids under singular forcing

-Under the assumption that the domain $\Omega$ has $C^1$ boundary, the authors of \cite{MR3582412} show existence, uniqueness as well as a stability estimate for solutions to \eqref{eq:nlStokes} with the hypotheses given above.
+Under the assumption that $\Omega$ has \EO{a} $C^1$ boundary, the authors of \cite{MR3582412} show existence, uniqueness, and a stability estimate for the solution to \eqref{eq:nlStokes} with the hypotheses given above; see \EO{\cite[Theorem 1.5]{MR3582412}}.
 Let us, with the help of the results of Section~\ref{sec:Apweights}, extend this theory to convex polyhedra.